andreidimaano/Calcifer/src/invokers/README.md

 | `c: pom` </br> `c: help` </br> `c: cook` </br> `c: cancel` </br> `c: productivity` | `c: pom 20 break 20` | `c: group pom` | `c: pom 20` </br> `c: group 20` | `c: group pom pom` </br> `c: pom pom` |

 timers 1 and 2 are edge cases. timers 3 and 4 group outputs based on whether we parseInt or if we manually set workTime.
+Basing the states based on output means we can group conditions based on What the worktime will be.